Text and Pictures by Mark Trotta

-Just like Henry Ford's first automobile, final drive on the Harley-Davidson Servi-car is a simple chain-drive mechanism.
-A chain attaches the transmission output gear to the rear drive sprocket and both rear wheels rotate at the same speed.
-This final-drive system was cheap to manufacture and very durable.
+Just like Henry Ford's first automobile, final drive on the Harley Servi-car is a simple chain-drive mechanism.
+A chain attaches the transmission output gear to the rear drive sprocket, and both rear wheels rotate at the same speed.
+This type of final-drive system was cheap to manufacture and very durable.

 Early Servi-car axles (1934 to 1936) have a big center, with a single mechanical drum brake inside the housing.
 This brake has two shoes and is internal-expanding on a fixed pivot.
 A parking brake is mounted inside the rear axle housing.